ecamo19/learning_book/docs/how_to/program_in_cpp.md

 #### Floating point literals

-Floating point literals are double precision by default
+Floating point literals are double precision by default.
+I f you need single precision use f or F suffix or l or L for  extended precision.

 ```cpp
 float a = 0.1F;